 How to Find the Official Monopoly Rules for Your Edition

-Hasbro has over 100 different Monopoly editions, and you can find the rules for each from the Consumer Care link on their homepage.
+Hasbro has more than 100 different Monopoly editions, and you can find the rules for each from the Consumer Care link on their homepage.
 From there, select Toy and Game Instructions and use the search box if you have a specific edition you are looking for.
 You can search by name or product number, so if you have the product number, you can ensure you are getting the correct rule list.

-With Monopoly, you will find that simply entering Monopoly in the search box nets over 100 different versions.
+With Monopoly, you will find that simply entering Monopoly in the search box nets more than 100 different versions.
 You can sort them in alphabetic order, reverse alphabetic order, or newest first.
 You would think that selecting the newest first would place the classic Monopoly rules at the end of the list, but this is not the case.
 It's also not helpful that the classic Monopoly doesn't have a product number.

 The classic Monopoly rules at Hasbro appear more than once on the list.
 The version linked above is well-scanned, and the text is available to copy and paste if you wish to do so.
 There is another version that is very poorly scanned, with crooked pages, and done as an image so you can't copy or paste from it.